bssadiya/Smart-audience-emotion-analyzer/README.md

-Here is a **clean, aesthetic, modern GitHub-style README** — no emojis, but with beautiful spacing, visual hierarchy, and professional formatting.
-You can paste this directly into your repository.

----

 # Real-Time Emotion & Interest Detection System

 *A deep learning system that measures audience engagement in real time.*

----

 ## 1. Overview